DanWahlin/angular-architecture/labs/backup.md

 In this lab you'll learn about how View Models can be used in your Angular applications to work with observables.

-### Exercise 1: Working with View Models
+### Exercise 1: Working with View Model Classes

-In this exercise you'll extend a Customer ViewModel example by displaying two properties that are in the Customer data but not in the ViewModel: **pet** and **isDeleted**
+In this exercise you'll create a Customer ViewModel **Class** that has getter/setter properties and methods.

-The **isDeleted** flag is a reversible Customer "soft delete".
-You'll add a **showDeleted** flag to the container and use it to filter Customer ViewModels for display.

 <course-item
   type="Note"